HAZARDOUS AREA DEFINITIONS

-- Class I – A location made hazardous by the presence of flammable gases or vapors that may be present in the air in quantities sufficient to produce an explosive or ignitable mixture
+Class I – A location made hazardous by the presence of flammable gases or vapors present in the air in quantities sufficient to produce an explosive or ignitable mixture.

-- Division 2 – A location where a classified hazard does not normally exist but is possible to appear under abnormal conditions
+Division 2 – A location where a classified hazard does not normally exist but appears under abnormal conditions.

 The Zone System

 The U.S. and Canada have recently revised installation codes to recognize an international 3-Zone area classification system for equipment used in hazardous locations.

 Zone 0 – An area in which an explosive gas atmosphere is continuously present for a long period of time.

 Zone 1 – An area in which an explosive atmosphere is likely to occur in normal operation.

 Zone 2 – An area in which an explosive gas atmosphere does not normally exist.